sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

   *  <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w03-intro-backend-with-express/d1-dawn-express-hello-world" target="_blank">Express Hello World</a> for templating
   *  <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w02-working-with-objects/d3-dusk-ajax" target="_blank">Giphy lab</a> and <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w02-working-with-objects/d4-dusk-geoquakes" target="_blank">Geoquakes lab</a> for AJAX

 4. In your client-side JavaScript, check that you have an event handler for the new post form.
 Add one if needed.
 Also add an event handler for the delete buttons, if needed.
 For the delete buttons, use event delegation.
-That is, add the event listener to the document itself and use a selector to filter down which dom elements trigger it (more info can be found in the <a href="http://api.jquery.com/on/#direct-and-delegated-events" target="_blank">jQuery `on` method documentation</a>).
+That means: add the event listener to a DOM element higher in the DOM tree (like the document itself) and use a selector to filter down which DOM elements actually trigger the function (more info can be found in the <a href="http://api.jquery.com/on/#direct-and-delegated-events" target="_blank">jQuery `on` method documentation</a>).

 1. Add a template to your `index.ejs` to display the posts.
-You can put it in a separate `ul` from any seed data you're currently displaying, if you'd like to keep the seed data around a little longer.
+You can put it in the same `<ul>` as you're currently using to display displaying, if you'd like to keep the seed data around a little longer.
+In that case, both will show up until we remove the seed data.

 1. Add an AJAX request to each event handler.
 Your requests should use a RESTful route (HTTP verb + path).
 The request for your new post form should send along the data required.
 See some examples from <a href="http://api.jquery.com/jquery.ajax/#entry-examples" target="_blank"> the jQuery docs</a>.

-1. The request for your delete buttons probably doesn't have an id to use yet, since the posts on the front end only microblog didn't need an id.
+1. The request for your delete buttons probably doesn't have an `id` to use yet, since the posts on the front end only microblog didn't need an id.
 Update your HTML template in `index.ejs` and any HTML strings that create new posts in your client-side JavaScript so that each post has its id stored with it in the HTML.

 1. In the `success` method of your AJAX requests, just `console.log` the server's response for now.